avifenesh/valkey-glidejs-mcp/README.md

 ## What it does

-This MCP server gives AI assistants like Claude the ability to:
+This MCP server gives AI assistants (Claude, Continue, Cline, Zed, etc.) the ability to:
 - Generate correct GLIDE client code
 - Migrate code from ioredis/node-redis to GLIDE
 - Provide working examples for Valkey data structures